RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

-Typically deployments are created by a Continuous Deployment component of a software pipeline.
-In the example above we
+In perhaps the best case, deployments are created by a Continuous Deployment (CD) server in a software delivery
-used `kubectl create deployment` to quickly establish a set of three httpd pods.
-As you can see, the pods all have the
+pipeline.
+In the example above we used `kubectl create deployment` to quickly establish a set of three httpd pods.
+As
-`app=website` label.
-In Kubernetes, labels are arbitrary key/value pairs associated with resources.
-Deployments use
+you can see, the pods all have the `app=website` label.
+In Kubernetes, labels are arbitrary key/value pairs associated
-labels to identify the pods they own, however we can also use labels to tell a Service which pods to direct traffic to.
+with resources.
+Deployments use labels to identify the pods they own.
+We can also use labels to tell a Service which
+pods to direct traffic to.

 ### Create a ClusterIP Service